-172 2017 Social Services Agency in-home supportive services (IHSS) annual report FY 2017 other hardships that have an impact on their health and longevity.174 In 2020, the California Department of Aging estimates that 58,075 (14%) adults age 60 and older are living alone in SCC.175 Findings from the 2017 American Community Survey shows that a greater percentage of older adults who are age 75 and older are living alone compared to older adults between the ages of 65 and 74 years old; this is also consistent across county, state, and national rates (See Figure 5.1.23).
-176
+The National Institute on Aging acknowledges that there are unique needs between older adults who are socially isolated and those who live alone; however, individuals in both of these life circumstances may face loneliness and other hardships that have an impact on their health and longevity175.
+In 2021, the California Department of Aging estimates that 64,072 (15%) adults age 60 and older are living alone in SCC176.
+Findings from the 2017 American Community Survey shows that a greater percentage of older adults who are age 75 and older are living alone compared to older adults between the ages of 65 and 74 years old; this is also consistent across county, state, and national rates (See Figure 5.1.23)177.